There are a large number of BHRS Accredited members nearing their accreditation expiry date.

 You must obtain verification of the information and completion of the assessment sections from your supervisor, who must be experienced in device management and ideally hold BHRS certification (previously Heart Rhythm UK certificate of accreditation) or the IBHRE qualification (pacing and devices) or the EHRA CP/AP qualifications.
 Medical device company representatives will not be accepted as a supervisor.

-As stated in the log book instructions for use CRT-D devices can count towards ICDs numbers and CRT/ICD devices can count towards pacemakers but not vice versa.
+As stated in the log book instructions for use CRT-D devices can count towards ICDs numbers and vice versa.
 There is a general rule that more complex devices trump simpler devices.
-Therefore, you can use CRT-D as any ICD, you can use CRT-D box changes for ICD box changes, and CRT/ICD for pacemakers.
+Therefore, you can use CRT-D as any ICD and you can use CRT-D box changes for ICD box changes.

 No. The log book is clear that implants refer to the role of the physiologist.
 As such if an StR is performing an implant this should be as a physiologist and they should be using the analyser/PSA to perform lead measurements.
 This is not possible if the operator is scrubbed.